Fremantle Harbour: Defences and wartime role

 During World War II, the harbour accommodated scores of Allied naval vessels on active service.
 Battleships, troop transports, hospital ships and support vessels, including many passenger ships, were seconded into the war effort.
-Visitors to Fremantle during the conflict included passenger liners and converted troop carriers RMS Queen Elizabeth and RMS Queen Mary.
+Visitors to Fremantle during the conflict included passenger liners and converted troop carriers Queen Elizabeth and Queen Mary.
 Because of their size neither was able to take up an inner harbour berth, and instead anchored in Gage Roads.
-Other well-known ships to visit included RMS Strathaird, RMS Strathnaver, RMS Orion and RMS Otranto.
+Other well-known ships to visit included Strathaird, Strathnaver, Orion and Otranto.

 In 1940 boom defences were installed in the harbour as a security measure and anti-aircraft installations were built.
-By January 1941 an anti-submarine indicator loop was installed between Swanbourne and Rottnest to warn of any ships passing over it.
+By January 1941 an anti-submarine indicator loop was installed between Swanbourne and Rottnest Island to warn of any ships passing over it.
 Outer harbour defences included an anti-submarine net spanning 9370 m of seabed from Woodman Point to Garden Island along Parmelia Bank, as well as another indicator loop 183 m further north.

 Following the losses of battleships HMS Prince of Wales and HMS Repulse on 10 December 1941 and the fall of Singapore in March 1942, many ships sought refuge at Fremantle; at times 30 were at anchor in Gage Roads.

 In the inner harbour, it was ... a common sight to see up to as many as four vessels of substantial size lying in tier, and it was due solely to the circumstances forced upon the port and the prevailing weather conditions that such a state of affairs could be permitted.
 Altogether, some 75 vessels were using the inner and outer harbours at one and the same time, and in the fortnight ending 20 March, a total of 103 vessels, Naval and merchant, and mainly seeking refuge, arrived at the port.
 Until these vessels could be ordered to some other destination, acute conditions persisted at the port for some weeks.

 Fremantle Submarine Base was the largest submarine base in the southern hemisphere during World War II.
-The first United States submarines arrived at Fremantle in 1942, the US Navy built a submarine repair facility on North Quay the next year, and until 1945 the port accommodated more than 170 submarines from the US, British and Dutch navies.
-The slipway on the south side of the entrance to the harbour where the Western Australian Maritime Museum is now located was also an important part of the wartime role of the harbour.
+The first United States submarines arrived at Fremantle in 1942, the US Navy built a submarine repair facility on North Quay the next year, and until 1945 the port accommodated more than 170 submarines from the United States, British and Dutch navies.
+The slipway on the south side of the entrance to the harbour where the WA Maritime Museum is now located was also an important part of the wartime role of the harbour.